PacificBiosciences/HiPhase/docs/user_guide.md

 0,example_name,chr1,10107,31294,62,76,183,2916,"[2239, 136, 22, 0, 0, 0, 0, 0, 0, 0]","[432, 85, 2, 0, 0, 0, 0, 0, 0, 0]","[13, 26, 0, 0, 0, 0, 0, 0, 0, 0]","[1492, 64, 19, 0, 0, 0, 0, 0, 0, 0]","[1179, 157, 5, 0, 0, 0, 0, 0, 0, 0]",false,3705,21294,23957,0.8888425094961807,44,18,0
 ...
 ```

+# FAQ
+## How do I fix "Error during BAM read group parsing: BAM file has no read groups (RG) tag"?
+By default, HiPhase checks read group IDs to assign BAM files to a VCF sample ID for phasing.
+If you are sure that all provided BAM files all correspond to a single sample ID, you can pass the `--ignore-read-groups` flag to disable this check.
+Note that this mode can only be used for single-sample phasing.